BDgraph: An R Package for Bayesian Structure Learning in Graphical Models: The BDgraph environment

 \subsection{Comparison and goodness-of-fit}

-The functions {\tt compare} and {\tt plotroc} are designed to evaluate and compare the performance of the selected graph.
+The functions \code{compare} and \code{plotroc} are designed to evaluate and compare the performance of the selected graph.
 These functions are particularly useful for simulation studies.
-With the function

-we can evaluate the performance of the Bayesian methods available in our \textbf{BDgraph} package and compare them with alternative approaches.
+With the function \begin{Sinput} compare( target, est, est2 = NULL, est3 = NULL, est4 = NULL, main = NULL, vis = FALSE ) \end{Sinput} we can evaluate the performance of the Bayesian methods available in our \pkg{BDgraph} package and compare them with alternative approaches.
 This function provides several measures such as the balanced $F$-score measure \citep{baldi2000assessing}, which is defined as follows:

 where TP, FP and FN are the number of true positives, false positives and false negatives, respectively.
 The $F_1$-score lies between $0$ and $1$, where $1$ stands for perfect identification and $0$ for no true positives.